-The magnificent Great Wall resembles a giant dragon, extending thousands of miles between the western China and the eastern Bohai Sea.
-The easternmost section looks like the dragon drinking water from the sea, hence the name Laolongtou (Old Dragon's Head).
+The magnificent Great Wall resembles a giant dragon, extending thousands of miles between western China and the eastern Bohai Sea.
+The easternmost section looks like a dragon drinking water from the sea, hence the name Laolongtou (Old Dragon's Head).

-Laolongtou Great Wall, three miles (five kilometers) south of Shanghaiguan, was built in 1381 under the supervision of Qi Jiguang, a general of the Ming Dynasty (1368 – 1644).
-It was an important defense line against enemies coming from both the land and the sea.
-After the foundation of the Qing Dynasty (1644 – 1911), its military function faded, and it turned into a great tourist destination, attracting numerous visitors to enjoy the seascape and surrounded constructions.
-Even emperors were the regulars.
+The Laolongtou Great Wall, three miles (five kilometers) south of Shanhaiguan, was built in 1381 under the supervision of Qi Jiguang, a general of the Ming Dynasty (1368 – 1644).
+It was an important line of defense against enemies coming from both the land and the sea.
+After the founding of the Qing Dynasty (1644 – 1911), its military function faded, and it turned into a great tourist destination, attracting numerous visitors to enjoy the seascape and surrounding constructions.
+Even emperors were regular visitors.

-The main gate of the Ninghai City, which is to the north of the Laolongtou Great Wall, is the major entrance of the whole scenic area.
-Inside the city, there are commander's offices and training ground, revealing the past garrison life.
-In ordinary days, soldiers standing guard were settled and trained there.
-If there was a war, the city will become the fortress defending enemies and also the command post deploying the tactics.
-Besides, there are some temples there you can visit and performances you can enjoy.
+Ninghai City is to the north of the Laolongtou Great Wall.
+Its north gate is also the main entrance to the whole scenic area.
+Inside the city, there are commanders' offices and a training ground, revealing past garrison life.
+In ordinary days, soldiers were housed and trained there.
+During wartime, the city became a fortress defending against enemies and also the command post for tactical maneuvers.
+Your visit can also include some temples and performances to enjoy.

-The pavilion is a major spot of the scenic area at the southeast corner of the Ninghai City, leading to the Laolongtou Great Wall.
-It is a two-storey building built with bricks and wood.
+This pavilion, at the southeast corner of Ninghai City, is a major attraction in the scenic area, leading to the Laolongtou Great Wall.
+It is a two-storey building built of bricks and wood.
 It has been a must-visit place of the whole area since the Qing Dynasty.
-Five emperors in that dynasty have been there for 12 times in total on their way to Mukden (Today's Shenyang) to worship their ancestors, namely Kangxi, Yongzheng, Qianlong, Jiaqing, and Daoguang.
-Poems and inscriptions made by these emperors and renowned literatures were carved on the tablets and can be seen.
+Five emperors of that dynasty (Kangxi, Yongzheng, Qianlong, Jiaqing, and Daoguang) were there for 12 times in total on their way to Mukden (Today's Shenyang) to worship their ancestors.
+Poems and inscriptions created by these emperors and renowned literature were carved on the tablets and can be seen here.

 The second floor of the Chenghai Pavilion is the highest point of the whole area, providing the best view to admire the scenery.
 Seen from there, the Great Wall and the vast sea are closely connected with each other, and the sea joins the sky in the distance, looking like they are merged into one.